boochow/hvcc_loguesdk_v1/README.md

 - The `[dac~]` object in your Pure Data patch must be single-channel (i.e., `[dac~ 1]`).
 - The `[adc~]` object does not receive sound.
-- Refer [this](https://github.com/Wasted-Audio/hvcc/blob/develop/docs/09.supported_vanilla_objects.md) for objects supported by HVCC.
+- For a list of objects supported by HVCC, refer [here](https://github.com/Wasted-Audio/hvcc/blob/develop/docs/09.supported_vanilla_objects.md).

-## Interacting with the logue SDK API
+## Receiving parameters in your Pure Data patch

 ### Knobs